-- (b) Avoiding the use of legal and technical terms; using layman terms as far as possible. - (c) Addressing the dates of repayments unambiguously instead of indicating only generic terms like "month", "week", or their grammatical variants, as reference to "a month" or "a week" can be interpreted differently by individuals. - (d) Providing various scenarios to explain the consequences of repayment defaults. - (e) Specifying what each cost component (i.e. administrative fees, interest rate, late interest rate, late fee) and repayment component (i.e. instalment size and the principal-interest composition for each instalment, and the instalment interval) is, and in dollar terms. - (f) If additional aid is provided to the borrower to assist him in making repayments on time, such as a repayment card, the entries on such an aid should be consistent with the contractual terms and conditions. - 2.4.3 At no point in time should a licensed moneylender convey to a borrower, any instruction or advice that could lead to the borrower accepting disadvantageous loan arrangements3 or making any repayment late unwittingly, thereby resulting in the licensed moneylender imposing late charges or additional charges without the borrower's full knowledge.
-Contrary practices are likely to cause a borrower to feel that he had been misled by the licensed moneylender, which may in turn result in a complaint to the Registry or the Police.
+- d.
+Such fair and professional treatment to a borrower will likely create opportunities for future business relationships (including referrals). - 2.4.2 Some key features of transparency and clear communication include: - a.
+Using a language, or a mix of languages, that the borrower best understands. - b.
+Avoiding the use of legal and technical terms; using layman terms as far as possible. - c.
+Addressing the dates of repayments unambiguously instead of indicating only generic terms like "month", "week", or their grammatical variants, as reference to "a month" or "a week" can be interpreted differently by individuals. - d.
+Providing various scenarios to explain the consequences of repayment defaults. - e.
+Specifying what each cost component (i.e. administrative fees, interest rate, late interest rate, late fee) and repayment component (i.e. instalment size and the principal-interest composition for each instalment, and the instalment interval) is, and in dollar terms. - f.
+If additional aid is provided to the borrower to assist him in making repayments on time, such as a repayment card, the entries on such an aid should be consistent with the contractual terms and conditions. - 2.4.3 At no point in time should a moneylender convey to a borrower, any instruction or advice that could lead to the borrower accepting disadvantageous loan arrangements4 or making any repayment late unwittingly, thereby resulting in the moneylender imposing late charges or additional charges without the borrower's full knowledge.
+Contrary practices are likely to cause a borrower to feel that he had been misled by the moneylender, which may in turn result in a complaint to the Registry or the Police.

-3Examples include making a borrower agree in taking up "re-loans", "split loans" or "short-term loans".
+4 Examples include making a borrower agree in taking up "re-loans", "split loans" or "short-term loans".
 Another example is verbally instructing a borrower to make repayment on a date that is later than the due date specified in the repayment schedule in the loan contract.

 What are the key features of a loan contract?

-Common examples of key features are:
+Commo on examples of key features are:

-□ Loan term (tenure)
+Loan term (tenure)

-☐ Total loan amount
+Total loan amount

-☐ Administrative fee
+Administrative fee

-☐ Late interest rate
+Late interest rate

-☐ Late payment fee
+Late payment fee

-☐ Payment due date (to avoid late fee and late interest incurred)
+Payment due date (to avoid late fee and late interest incurred)